Applications are due February 1; see below under Application Deadlines for more detailed information about deadlines.

 The applicant is admitted without reservation and has met all the entry criteria of The Graduate School and of the Department of English.

 The applicant has met all the entry criteria of The Graduate School, but the Department of English has identified specific conditions that must be met before the applicant attains unconditional admission status.
-After the applicant addresses the provisions of the conditional acceptance, he or she may direct a written request to the Director of Graduate Studies, who decides if the applicant has met the provisions for acceptance into the
+After the applicant addresses the provisions of the conditional acceptance, he or she may direct a written request to the Director of Graduate Studies, who decides if the applicant has met the provisions for acceptance into the graduate program.

 This indicates a probationary status; applicants who have not met all of the requirements of the Department of English Graduate Program may be granted provisional status as prospective candidates for a degree.
 Removal of provisional conditions, which will be specified in the applicant’s provisional admission letter, should be the student’s first objective.
 Provisional admission may be warranted if the previous academic record is weak, prerequisite coursework is insufficient, or the applicant has majored in another field and has not yet clearly demonstrated abilities in the proposed new field.
 Once the provisional conditions are met, the applicant should send a written request for a change to unconditional status to the Director of Graduate Studies.